 Can Makeup Be Worn While Using Latisse?

 Yes.
 Our patients are able to safely wear mascara on the lashes and after applying Latisse.
 Other makeup on the face and around the eyes is also safe to use, just be sure to remove all makeup before it is time to re-apply Latisse.

-Research has shown that Latisse is safe to use on the lower lids and the eyebrows, however it is not recommended for use in any area aside from the base of the upper eyelash.
-There are some side effects associated with Latisse however they are not considered to be severe and most users will agree that the outcome that they receive from using the product greatly outweighs the negative factors.
-Some users have reported having allergic reactions to the inactive ingredient benzalkonium chloride.
-Other side effects include itching of the eye, redness, dryness and eye irritation.
-These results are usually mild and will disappear once the treatment is over.
+Research and study participants have shown that Latisse is safe to use only on the lower eyelid to stimulate lash growth.
+This product is not recommended for use in any area aside from the base of the upper lash line.
+Allergan reports that some of the complications of using Latisse are macular edema; severe allergies; skin infections; dry eyes; skin darkening; and iris pigmentation.
+Some users have reported allergic reactions to the inactive ingredient benzalkonium chloride.
+Other side effects include itching of the eye, redness, dryness, and eye irritation.

 LATISSE® (bimatoprost ophthalmic solution) 0.03%